-Taiwan is one of the electronics manufacturing centers of the world and is considered 'cutting edge' in many respects.
+Taiwan is one of the electronics manufacturing centres of the world and is considered ‘cutting edge’ in many respects.
 ESL teachers will find access to Internet and phone services easy and affordable.
-If they do not have Internet at their place of residence, their school will likely provide this to staff during working hours.
+If they do not have Internet at their place of residence, which is unlikely unless living in a remote region, their school will likely provide this to staff during working hours.
 Most coffee shops and restaurants offer free Wi-Fi to customers.

-Obtaining an Internet connection at one's place of residence, while affordable, may require a passport and Taiwanese guarantor.
-As an alternative, Internet cafes are plentiful and surfing time is inexpensive (between NT$15 - 30/hour).
+Most room rentals will include internet.
+Obtaining an Internet connection at a private apartment, while affordable, may require a passport and Taiwanese guarantor.
+As an alternative, Internet cafes are plentiful and surfing time is inexpensive.
+Unlimited phone data plans are also relatively affordable.

 Taxis are generally a cheap way to travel, especially when traveling with a friend.
 If you choose to travel by taxi, here are a few tips to keep in mind:

 The train system in Taiwan includes new high speed trains along the west coast, express trains that travel between cities, and other, slower trains which travel between towns.
 The trains are typically packed on weekends, but relatively empty during the week.